 There is no treatment to administrate to your bitch, just being patient and staying attentive in case there is an aggravation of the situation, so you can immediately bring her to the vet to be checked up and only then a symptomatic treatment could be prescribed.

 Veterinary Methods to Confirm a Dog’s Pregnancy

-Two or three weeks after the mating happened, you should bring your bitch to the veterinary practice for a check up and receive valuable advices on what to expect for the next weeks.
+Two or three weeks after the mating happened, you should bring your bitch to the veterinary practice for a check-up and receive valuable advice on what to expect for the next weeks.

 Your vet will inform you on the diet your dog should follow from now on and she will be cleared and treated for any parasites.

 Even for an experienced veterinarian, it will be difficult to tell if your bitch is pregnant on the third week but you will be given details on the different pregnancy testing methods available.

-The best technique to detect the pregnancy from around three weeks in, the ultrasound is safe and uses sound waves to create pictures of your bitch’s womb.
+The best technique to detect the pregnancy from around three weeks in, the ultrasound examination is totally safe for dogs.
+It uses sound waves to create pictures of your bitch’s womb.

 Dog ultrasound for pregnancy won’t tell you how many puppies are in her womb as it is extremely difficult to count them with what is resulting from that type of scanning imagery.

 Hormone Testing & Canine Pregnancy Testing Kits

 Once your vet knows the pregnancy is here, there usually is a blood test used to check the hormone levels and reconfirm the bitch is definitely having puppies within her.

 Relaxin is the hormone that rises in your dog’s blood during pregnancy, and there are now dog pregnancy test kits that you can buy and use yourself but they require a blood sample from the bitch, so you may just let the vet do this for you.
 Just giving you the heads-up, these canine pregnancy kits tend to often be unavailable (Amazon and other resellers.)

 Between the 28th and 35th days only, your vet can feel your pregnant Dam’s belly and also confirm that lovely puppies are on their way.